-Making a budget is a great step, but it isn’t enough just to create a budget.
+Budgeting, for newlyweds, is a great step.
+However, it isn’t enough just to create a budget.
 You will also need to make sure that you are staying within your spending limits and adjust your spending accordingly.
 An effective way of sticking to your budget is by using an envelope budgeting system.
 This method is best suited for young couples who have lower incomes.
 Another way is to make a spreadsheet that will track all of your expenses, spending, and totals up at the end of the month.
 Also, make sure that you pay off your credit card charges every month on time.
 Constantly communicating with your spouse about the budget will help you both keep track of your budget and avoid overspending.
 Never assume the other person took care of it, or that the other person is staying within the budget.
 It is better to ask and confer with them so you both stay on the same page.

 Get Out of Debt

 Being in debt can be damaging even for a single person, but it becomes a double threat when two people have to pay it off.
 Work out a plan with your spouse for getting rid of your debt and making sure you do not get back into it.
 If one or both of you have extensive debt it maybe helpful for you to speak to a representative of your credit union to help you create a workable plan.

 Many marriages are affected by money problems.
 Unfortunately, those problems can stay with them for a long time if proper measures are not taken.
 Newlyweds need to communicate their financial issues and expectations with each other and plan a financial strategy together in order to avoid any conflict.